This post may contain affiliate links. Please read our privacy policy.

 How to Make Orange Tofu

-Meanwhile, make the sauce.
-Whisk together the garlic, honey, orange zest and juice, soy sauce, rice vinegar, cornstarch, ginger, and pepper in a small bowl.
-Set the sauce aside.
+- Prepare the sauce: Whisk together the garlic, honey, orange zest and juice, soy sauce, rice vinegar, cornstarch, ginger, and pepper in a small bowl.

-Heat the oil in a large skillet over high heat, and when very hot, add the tofu cubes, which should sizzle and sear (watch for splattering).
-Cook the tofu, without moving it too much so it has a chance to brown, about 10 minutes in all.
+- Sauté the tofu: Heat the oil in a large skillet over high heat, and when very hot, add the tofu cubes, which should sizzle and sear.
+Cook the tofu, not moving it, for at least 3 minutes, so it has a chance to brown on the bottom.
+Flip the cubes and continue to cook to brown the other side, 3 minutes more.
+Stir and cook for another few minutes until the tofu is golden.
 Add the sauce and cook, stirring often, until the sauce thickens and coats the tofu, 3 to 4 minutes more.

-Serve over hot rice or quinoa, if desired, and sprinkle with the scallions.
-And for the meat eaters, try Healthy Orange Chicken.
+- Serve it up: Serve over hot Rice or Quinoa, if desired, and sprinkle with the scallions.

 What to Eat With Orange Tofu